 The following are slides and the transcript of the presentation I gave at Wordcamp Seattle 2013.
+Sitting back and reviewing them again in 2021 - I still stand by all of the advice given below if it's your first time hiring a web designer.

 Before I dive into the full presentation, I should mention that we are not a web design company – almost all of our clients come to us for marketing services or website management and they have preexisting websites, and that’s how we like it.
 So, we tend to handle a lot of handoffs from the original web designers – some are graceful and pleasant, others are trainwrecks that involve burnt bridges and many unpleasant emails and phone calls.
 The difference is usually a result of the website owner making a poor choice of web designer, or something circumstantial where the website owner doesn’t have proper ownership of their own website.